yclas/documentation/auto-post-social-media.md

 ![auto fb]({{site.baseurl}}/images/fb-post-7.png)

 14\.
-Enable Auto Post for Facebook and enter your Facebook ID.
+Enable Facebook -> Auto Post and enter your Facebook ID.
 You can find the Facebook ID by using a website like http://findfacebookid.com/ and http://findmyfbid.com/

 15\.
 Click Save